Yankius on the National Cake.

 Windfall: How can crude oil be the National Cake?
 Crude oil is a fossil fuel.
 Why do you have to be figurative about everything?
 Can you not just call cake what it is?

-Yankius: In that case I will not talk any further about the National Cake.
+Yankius: In that case, I will not talk any further about the National Cake.

-Yankius: Everyone is now talking about farming.
+Yankius: In fact, everyone is now talking about farming.

 Yankius: Did Nigerians run the oil companies in Nigeria?